Nic30/hdlConvertor/README.md

 Take a look at appveyor.yml.
 It is required to download antlr4 first and have visual studio or other c++ compiler installed.

+Also if it is something which is not unique to your system, tell us so we can fix it.

 ## Usage
+The HDL AST (the parsed code) is represented by objects from `hdlConvertor.hdlAst`.
-In the meantime when there is no wiki yet you can take look at src/hdlObjects.
+In the meantime when there is no wiki yet you can take look at src/hdlAst.py.
-There are classes for objects in HDL langues and there are also toJson() for them.
+There are classes for objects in HDL langues and there is also type specified for every properrty.
-This function is used for conversion to Python objects.

-In python all parsed stuff are just dictionaries and values (str, int).

-Top class of hdlObjects is Context, wich is container of all other hdl objects.

 Example of usage:
 ```python